THE STONEY'S STORY. SINCE 1907.

 1881-1907

-Hard work built our country.
-But, sometimes, hard work can use a little luck.
-In 1907, our founder, William B. “Stoney” Jones was playing a friendly game of poker.
+Hard work built this country.
+But sometimes, hard work gets a little help from luck.
+In 1907, William B. "Stoney" Jones sat down for a friendly game of poker.
 Hours passed, fortunes turned, and Stoney walked out with the deed to the Eureka Gold Crown Brewery in his pocket.
-Stoney went to work crafting the best all-malt Old World Beer he could brew.
-And it didn’t take too long before people started asking for “Stoney’s Beer.”
-Our hard-working tradition and our pure honest taste live on to this day.
-That’s why, all these years later, you can’t lose with a Stoney’s in your hand.
+He got to work crafting an all-malt Old World lager using only the finest natural ingredients.
+It didn't take long before people stopped asking for Eureka and started asking for "Stoney's Beer."
+That name stuck.
+So did the recipe.

 1907

-Eureka Brewing Company (Sutersville, PA) brews “Eureka Gold Crown” beer.
-1907.
-After winning it one night in a poker game, William Benjamin “Stoney” Jones moves Eureka Brewing to Smithton, PA Locals begin asking for “One of Stoney’s beers!”
-Joseph Ferrando owns a hotel and livery in Smithton, PA.
-He used his horses and wagons to haul Eureka.
-And we like to think he served it too.
+Eureka Brewing Company in Sutersville, PA had been brewing "Eureka Gold Crown" beer for years.
+After winning the brewery in a poker game, William Benjamin "Stoney" Jones moved the operation to Smithton, PA.
+Locals quickly stopped calling it Eureka.
+They just asked for "one of Stoney's beers."
+Down the road, Joseph Ferrando ran a hotel and livery in Smithton.
+He used his horses and wagons to haul the beer around town.
+And we like to think he served plenty of it, too.

 1922